Mopani Rest Camp: Facilities

 In addition to the restaurant, shop, laundromat and filling station, Mopani provides a conference centre with space for up to 300 people.

 Accommodation

 Mopani is a cottage-only lodge, providing no camping facilities.
 It is able to sleep up to 498 people in a variety of bungalows, cottages and guest cottages.
-The Xanatseni guest house is able to sleep an additional 8 people.
+The Xanatseni guest house can sleep a further 8 people.

 Shipandani sleep-over bird hide

-On the south bank of the Tsendze river a short way downstream of Mopani is the Shipandani sleep-over bird hide.
-While a standard hide during the day, it can be booked as accommodation for 2-6 guests.
-The hide provides fairly primitive accommodation, with no electricity and an outdoor toilet.
+On the southern bank of the Tsendze River, a short way downstream of Mopani, is the Shipandani sleep-over bird hide.
+While it is a standard hide during the day, it can be booked as accommodation for 2-6 guests.
+The hide provides fairly primitive accommodation, with no electricity and only an outdoor toilet.
 An outdoor kitchen, including cutlery and crockery, is also available for guests.